alnajar/BST_692_2020_final/README.md

 1. Put in a disclaimer on the landing page of the website saying that this work is done on simulated data inspired by patients seen in Miami.
 1. Describe the overall dataset
-    + Include both graphical and numeric summaries of all the variables in the entire dataset.
+    + Include both interactive graphical and numeric summaries of all the variables in the entire dataset.
     + Allow users to look at the details of all the women or the women split by their city.

 ## Predict late stage cancer using variables that are known before surgery